jwfoley/genomerator/README.md

 `GenomeFeature.bedgraph(reference_names)` exports to the simpler UCSC bedGraph format, so it only needs the list of reference names.
 It assumes the feature's `data` attribute contains the numerical score for this genome region.

+## Specialized subclasses

+### `GenomeArray`

+This subclass stores position-specific data for a genome region.
+That is, its `data` attribute is an iterable containing some kind of data value for every position in the range.
+Thus `len(my_genomearray)` is always the same as `len(my_genomearray.data)`.
+Like `collections.defaultdict`, `GenomeArray` is instantiated with a special argument, `default_factory`, which is a function that creates the default data value for positions in the array.
+The default `default_factory` is `float`, which will create a data value of 0.0 for every position.
+You can change it to e.g. `list` or `dict` and then each position will have its own separate container for larger-scale data.

+`GenomeArray`'s methods for accessing individual positions within the region are similar to base `GenomeFeature`'s, except they return instances containing position-specific data.
+For example, if `my_genomearray` spans from left position 13 to right position 20, `my_genomearray.data` has length 8, and `my_genomearray[:3]` returns a new instance containing only positions 13 through 15 and the data values for only those first 3 positions.

+Likewise the methods for changing coordinates also change the data. `shift_left`, `shift_right`, `shift_start`, and `shift_end` either delete data from the corresponding end of the array (if the shift shortens it) or add new values from the default factory (if lengthening it). `shift` and `shift_forward` remove from one end and add to the other, so the same data values will still correspond to the same positions.
+If you don't want to change the data while moving the array, `move(distance)` is like `shift(distance)` but keeps the data intact.

+If you want to add specific data while changing the coordinates, the methods are analogous to `collections.deque`: `append(value)`, `extend(values)`, and `pop()` operate on the right end and `appendleft(value)`, `extendleft(values)`, and `popleft(values)` operate on the left end.
+There is even `rotate(steps = 1)`, which moves the array while simply rotating the contents of the data, so the values from the end that's being shortened are added to the end being lengthened. `reverse()` reverses the order of the data. `intersection(other)` returns only the data values from the intersection region.

+Because the data value is an iterable, you can use `count(value)` directly on the array to count the number of positions whose data is `value`.